un4rch/openpilot_AdvExamples/docs/openpilot_whitebox_attack.md

 - The confidence values represent the model's belief in a particular prediction, and lower confidence indicates that the patch is effectively misleading the model.
 - The distance ratio (Batch_pdist / Batch_rdist) measures how much the patch distorts the model's perception of distance.
 A higher ratio indicates that the patch is causing the model to perceive objects as farther away than they actually are, which suggests the patch is effective.

-3. Detailed Output:
-- The printed confidence and distance metrics allow you to numerically assess how the attack progresses over time.
-By tracking these changes, you can determine how effective the patch is at deceiving the model.

-These visualizations will help us understand how the patch affects the Supercombo model's perception and how subtle the patch can be while still being effective.
 ```python
 first_patch = tensor_to_numpy(train_df['Patch'].iloc[0])
 last_patch = tensor_to_numpy(train_df['Patch'].iloc[-1])